If you are passionate about parenting and keen to do volunteer work, you can become a Telephone Support Worker

 The initial training will be followed by taking Helpline calls within the office with immediate support available.

-The last Thursday of every month, we run supervision in our office for all Telephone Support Workers.
+The last Wednesday or Thursday of every month, we run supervision in our office for all Telephone Support Workers.

 “So the Module 1 is really around who you are as a person…The module 1 really is about us developing us as people…..
 Module 2 is around listening skills.
 And again, that’s something that get’s taken into life, into the whole of life, because when we can listen better, we have better conversations, we have better relationships with people.